9-2-2: DEFINITIONS:

 RACKING: A method of storing a chassis on end in an upright position where the bed is perpendicular to the ground.

-SELF-STORAGE FACILITY: A stand alone building designed and used exclusively for the storage of personal property of persons who own and/or lease portions of said building.
-At least seventy five percent (75%) of the units are required to have interior access.
+SELF-STORAGE FACILITY: A standalone building designed and used exclusively for the storage of personal property of persons who own and/or lease portions of said building.
+At least seventy-five percent (75%) of the units are required to have interior access.

-SETBACK: The minimum horizontal distance between a lot line and uses on a lot as measured from the lot line.
+SETBACK: The minimum horizontal distance required between a lot line and uses on a lot as measured from the lot line.

 SETBACK, BUILDING: The minimum horizontal distance between a lot line and a principal building on a lot as measured from the lot line.